LedgerHQ/ledger-live/CONTRIBUTING.md

 ## Disclaimer

-Regarding Ledger Applications (Ledger Live Desktop, Ledger Live Mobile) we are only accepting bugfixes.
+Regarding Ledger Applications (Ledger Live Desktop, Ledger Live Mobile) we are only accepting bugfixes for the moment.
 There is a good chance that we will reject feature based PRs based on the fact that they do not fit our roadmap or our long-term goals.

 ## Guidelines